hallpaz/3dsystems20/docs/project.md.md

 > Our goal is to_Render a panoramic scene using a differentiable
 > renderer and exploit the inverse rendering to augment a scene.

-Most of the experiments can be found in this or this.
-You can check full results here.
+Most of the experiments can be found in the rendering or de-rendering Google Colab notebooks.
+You can [download full results here](https://drive.google.com/drive/folders/1IUPjgpALrnlfuBMZir779LogZt2_ZxAR?usp=sharing).

 ### Motivation
 -   ✓AI Graphics